John's Research

 Publications

+Dorsch, J., & Deroy, O. (forthcoming, accepted with minor revisions).
+The impact of labeling automotive AI as “trustworthy” or “reliable” on user evaluation and technology acceptance.
+Scientific Reports. https://doi.org/10.21203/rs.3.rs-5284387/v1

 Dorsch, J., & Deroy, O. (2024).
-The impact of labeling automotive AI as "trustworthy" or "reliable" on user evaluation and technology acceptance. arXiv:2408.10905. https://doi.org/10.48550/arXiv.2408.10905

-Dorsch, J. and Deroy, O. (2024).
 Quasi-Metacognitive Machines: Why We Don’t Need Morally Trustworthy AI and Communicating Reliability is Enough.
 Philosophy & Technology, 37, 62. https://doi.org/10.1007/s13347-024-00752-w

 Dorsch, J. (2024).
 Can You See a Ganzfeld?
-Critical Notice of Schellenberg’s Unity of Perception.
+A Critical Notice of The Unity of Perception: Content, Consciousness, Evidence.
 International Journal of Philosophical Studies. https://doi.org/10.1080/09672559.2024.2360782

 Dorsch, J. (forthcoming).
 Why AI Cannot Be a Bona Fide Moral Agent (Yet): Trustworthiness, Moral Normativity, and Giving a Damn.
 American Philosophical Quarterly.